 We'll always hold a special place in our hearts for our favorite canceled shows, especially those that left the airwaves after only few seasons.
 Most of us cope by commisserating with fellow fans whenever the subject comes up, or by buying the DVD box-sets to watch over and over again.
 The most hardcore fanatics, however, are always hoping that these cult TV shows will somehow resume filming (and in very rare cases, it's actually happened).

-Check out a few fan-favorite shows that left our airwaves prematurely, then vote for your favorite below.
+Check out a few fan-favorite shows that left our airwaves prematurely — along with a few that eventually came back — then vote for your favorite below.

 The plot of "Twin Peaks" centered around the murder of a small-town homecoming queen, but it was the left-of-center townsfolk that made this show a hit when it first aired in 1990.
 Creators David Lynch and Mark Frost introduced an increasingly eccentric array of characters as the series progressed, but viewership began to decline after the major plot-line was resolved.
 After two seasons on the air, "Twin Peaks" was canceled.
 In 1992, co-creator Lynch released the film "Twin Peaks: Fire Walk With Me" to serve as somewhat of a prequel to the series.

 Joss Whedon's "Firefly" followed the crew of a spaceship named Serenity and featured an ensemble cast including Nathan Fillion and Summer Glau.
 After only 14 episodes were produced (and only 11 of which aired), FOX pulled the plug on the ambitious space-western in December of 2002.
 Strong post-cancellation DVD sales and a rabid fanbase led to a 2005 feature film continuation called "Serenity" which earned praise from critics and fans but performed poorly at the box office.